JetBrains/datalore-configs/README.md

     ```
     kubectl apply -k ./hub/
     ```
 1. It is assumed later that you can access Hub at `http://localhost:8082`.
-As the hub is running on `8080` port inside the container, you need to forward the port running the following command: `kubectl port-forward service/hub 8082:8080`.
+For it to work you may need to forward the port running the following command: `kubectl port-forward service/hub 8082`.
 1. Check the container output using the following command:
    ```
     kubectl logs service/hub